james-bowman/blog/content/post/go-plug-ins.md

 ## Compiled-in extensions - In more depth

 I ended up choosing the compiled-in extensions approach for [Talbot].
-The compiled-in approach means that third-parties can clone or fork the [repository][Talbot], add their plug-ins/extensions into the appropriate package within the repository and then compile the application (with the plug-ins included).
+The compiled-in approach means that third-parties can clone or fork the [repository][Talbot], add their plug-ins/extensions into the appropriate package and then compile the application (with the plug-ins included).
 This approach relies on a couple of Go language features which are worth considering in more detail.

 ### The init() function